-The rating for Punjab & Sind Bank's (P&SB) certificate of deposit programme factors in the sovereign ownership and the Government of India's (GoI) demonstrated track record of capital infusions, which has helped shore up the capital cushions in recent years.
-The rating also continues to consider the strong capitalisation profile along with the steady improvement in the solvency level.
-Further, P&SB's established presence and branch network in North India, its stable deposit base, strong liquidity coverage ratio (LCR) and excess statutory liquidity ratio (SLR) holdings, in relation to the average net demand and time liabilities (NDTL), remain a strength.
+The rating continues to factor in Punjab & Sind Bank's (P&SB) strong capitalisation profile, the steady improvement in its solvency level, its established presence and branch network in North India, stable deposit base, and adequate liquidity.
+The liquidity position is reflected in the strong liquidity coverage ratio (LCR), supported by excess statutory liquidity ratio (SLR) holdings in relation to the average net demand and time liabilities (NDTL).
+The rating continues to factor in the sovereign ownership and capital support from the Government of India (GoI), if required, as demonstrated in the past.
+It also considers the gradual improvement in the asset quality indicators, though the same remain weaker than the broader banking sector average.

 While the bank's asset quality improved steadily, its overall potential vulnerable book, comprising overdues and the restructured book, remains elevated in relation to the core capital.
-This continues to be a key challenge as P&SB's core operating profitability is likely to remain weak because of the sizeable share of non-earning assets (zero-coupon bonds (ZCBs) for recapitalisation by GoI} in the overall assets and the relatively higher cost of funds.
-This limits the ability to absorb credit provisions against operating profit.
-However, as these ZCBs were marked down on a fair value basis in Q4 FY2022 for inclusion in core capital, the discount on the face value of these bonds is likely to decline every year as they near maturity, which will aid the core capital even in a scenario of weak profitability.
+Additionally, P&SB's core operating profitability, though improving, remains weak because of the sizeable share of non-earning assets {zero-coupon bonds (ZCBs) for recapitalisation by Gol} in the overall assets and the relatively higher cost of funds vis-à-vis peers.
+This limits the ability to absorb credit provisions against the operating profit.
+While the bank has seen benign credit costs due to lower fresh slippages and healthy recoveries, the ability to maintain the same would be monitorable, especially in case of an unexpected rise in slippages.
+The ZCBs were marked down on a fair value basis in Q4 FY2022 for inclusion in the core capital.
+The discount on the face value of these bonds is likely to decline every year as they near maturity, which will aid the core capital even in a scenario of weak profitability.